 Traditionally, the DH-systems are oversized with a large safety margin, causing high system losses between 17% up to 35 % where energy density is low.
 About half of the heat loss is in the connection lines of the consumers.
 By hydraulic optimisation and decentral buffers the pipe dimensions and thereby the heat losses can be reduced, but the pumping energy and operation pressure of the system raise.
 COOL DH will use thermal and hydraulic simulation (using TERMIS and NETSIM) on actual pipes with a potential improvement of 50% reduction in heat losses.
 The system and its parameters will be optimised and presented to show the benefits.

-New pipe components for LTDH distribution systems underground
+New pipe components for LTDH distribution systems underground and new multimedia pipe types for LTDH distribution systems

 Traditional pipes are made of steel for big dimensions and alu pex for smaller than diameter of 80 mm.
 These pipes are normally designed for 6 bar(o), 85 oC-110 oC in a 30 years lifespan.
 With the goal to reduce heat loss with 50%, COOL DH will introduce pipes which are not available on the market presently i.e. flexible multilayer polymer for 16 bar(o), 62 oC, 30 years.

-Further, COOL DH will evaluate connection of pipes with a new improved type of push coupling of pipes.
+Furthermore, COOL DH will evaluate connection of pipes with a new improved type of push coupling of pipes.
 The aim is to introduce push fittings for underground LTDH pipes in smaller dimensions which would save much installation time.
 Today this technology is only used for indoor plastic pipes for HVAC.
 The new pipe connection types will be tested in laboratory.

 New high efficient pipe types for internal distribution in buildings